jpgeib/Bootstrap-Assignment/README.md

 Most of the formatting was done with bootstrap, but for the decoration, I utilized <style> tags in the html for specific changes.
 (Such as my portrait on the About Me page that renders horizontally unless I tell CSS to rotate it for some reason.)

+*UPDATE*

+After figuring out the hierarchy of link tags in the HTML head, I've moved all CSS code for the HTML pages into one consolidated CSS file; making the structure simpler and keeping everything organized into separate, dedicated files.